-The 2017-2018 school year will be our fourth year taking community members to tours of our schools via DSUSD school busses.
+For five years we have been taking community members on tours of our schools via DSUSD school busses.
 Each year, the program changes a bit to provide new ways of sharing just what happens beyond the gates of our 34 schools.
-This year we will let the idea of STEAM (science, technology, engineering, arts, and math) guide the plan.
-Each TREC has also been evaluated according to LCAP goals (Local Control and Accountability Plan).
+Last year kicked off with a celebration of the completion of renovation projects at Hoover Elementary, La Quinta Middle, and Indio High.

 “In the 5th grade science class, I asked a student if it would matter if you added more or fewer rocks, and the student looked at me [puzzled] and said the rocks were variables as if I should know.
 Not one student was out of place or inappropriate; it was running as a well-oiled machine.”